VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 How do you measure how well your clustering algorithm worked?
+Sum of within-cluster variance, W, is calculated for clustering analyses done with different values of k.
+W is a cumulative measure how good the points are clustered in the analysis.
+Plotting the k values and their corresponding sum of within-cluster variance helps in finding the number of clusters.

 When should you consider adding a multiple testing penalty?
 What are the tradeoffs for each of the different types of penalties.